Chapter 1: The Wish

 "You're wrong," she said, taking a step back.

 "Don't fool yourself."
 He extended his arm to pull her toward him, but she pushed it away.
-Her hand moved to the arrow case on her back and it was then that Naraku made his move.
+Her hand moved to the arrow case on her back, but Naraku was quicker.
 His tentacles slithered toward her and wrapped around her arms and legs, pulling her forcefully to his chest.
 She struggled against the tentacle binds but her efforts were futile.
 With cold, rough fingers, he tilted her chin up so he could inspect her face.

 "You two look so much alike.
 It's no wonder Inuyasha took an interest in you."

-She shuddered at the feeling of his calloused fingers on her skin and tried to turn away.
+She shuddered at the feeling of his calloused fingers on her skin and tried to break free.

 "It's too bad though," he said in mock pity.
-"If it hadn't been for your interference, the hanyou would've been able to save Kikyou instead of you."
+"If it hadn't been for your interference, the hanyou would've saved Kikyou instead of you."
 He let go of her chin and fingered the little glass jar around her neck that contained the final fragments of the Shikon jewel.
 "And to think, all this death took place for such small shards," he said, seeing his face reflected in the glass.
 "It's almost disappointing how easily I can take them from you.
-You should try harder next time.
 Kikyou would've done a much better job guarding the jewels."
 He crushed the jar with his hand as if it was made of paper.

 Kagome ignored the jab and focused on prying herself free, but her struggling seemed to amuse him.